arunkoshy/arunkoshy.github.io/_posts/2021-04-27-unspoken-truths.markdown

 Bit's I've learned across 14 years:

-0) Fear G-d and keep His commandments [0].
+0) Fear G-d [0].
 This one is what got me out unscathed even as I missed the mark on the other 13 truths.

 a) Parents are true prophets.. they have serious skin in the game.
 Time has a weird way of proving them right even if you thought they had no clue.